KeenanThompson/Linux_Engineering/Week_1/fail2ban_notes.md

-# Fail2ban Hardening Notes — SSH Protection (Ubuntu Security Lab)
+# Fail2ban Hardening Notes — SSH Protection

 ## Overview
 Fail2ban is configured to protect SSH from brute-force attempts.
 The default Fail2ban configuration was replaced with a hardened jail.local to reduce retries, extend ban times, and integrate bans with UFW.